-FY24 FY23

-Trade spend accruals £1,074m £1,125m
+FY24 FY23 Trade spend accruals £1,074m £1,125m

-Our assessment of risk vs FY23

 We have not identified any significant changes to our assessment of the level of risk relating to trade spend arrangements and related accruals compared to FY23.

 The risk: subjective estimate

 The Group regularly enters into complex arrangements providing pricing, placement and other promotional rebates and allowances to its customers.
 These trade spend arrangements can vary in complexity by market, product category and customer.